JxBP/Toaster/README.md

 Or is it?
 You should not blindly trust a stranger on the internet.
-Neither your Anti Virus software as it's will have false negatives (or positives).
+Neither your Anti Virus software as there will always be false negatives (and false positives).
 If you really want to be sure then read the source code and compile it yourself.

 <!-- ;-)